 The siding on your home is a crucial player in the structural integrity of your house.
-Along with your roofing, foundation, and windows, your home siding protects from storm damage, pest intrusion, and more.
-It’s important that you follow siding maintenance tips to keep it in good condition for as long as you can.
-Furthermore, design-focused siding combinations offer a huge boost in the curbside appeal of your home – maintaining your siding keeps your home looking in good condition, too!
+Along with your roofing, foundation, and windows, your home’s siding protects it from storm damage, pest intrusion, and more.
+The following siding maintenance tips will help you keep the siding in good condition for as long as possible.
+Furthermore, design-focused siding combinations offer a massive boost in the curbside appeal of your home – maintaining your siding keeps your home looking in good condition, too!

 Most siding doesn’t require much maintenance.
-It’s designed to withstand the elements, be in short proximity to bushes or trees, or even have the occasional baseball thrown against it.
-Siding maintenance suggestions vary depending on the type of siding you have on your home so we’ve broken this up into sections for the most commonly seen siding types: vinyl siding, fiber-cement siding, stucco, and wood.
+Your siding is designed to withstand the elements, be it proximity to bushes or trees or even have the occasional baseball thrown against it.
+Siding maintenance suggestions vary depending on the type of siding you have on your home, so we’ve broken this up into sections for the most commonly seen siding types: vinyl siding, fiber-cement siding, stucco, and wood.

 Vinyl Siding Maintenance

-Vinyl siding is a tough plastic material that entered the market in the late 1950’s, replacing the once-popular aluminum siding which tended to warp and show dents/dings more easily.
+Vinyl siding is a tough plastic material that entered the market in the late 1950s, replacing the once-popular aluminum siding, which tended to warp and show dents/dings more easily.
 Vinyl remains the most popular option for siding throughout the United States today as it’s durable and affordable.
-There are a wide variety of colors, textures, and decorative edges which give homeowners flexibility when building or replacing their siding.
-Vinyl siding is resistant to rot, moisture warping and termite infestations.
+Many colors, textures, and decorative edges give homeowners flexibility when building or replacing their siding.
+Vinyl siding is resistant to rot, moisture warping, and termite infestations.

 Vinyl siding maintenance tips: Vinyl siding maintenance is as easy as it comes.
 Although vinyl doesn’t rot the same way that wood siding can, there are chances of cracks or punctures.
-To avoid this, trim shrubbery and trees away from the material so it doesn’t cause damage over time.
-Vinyl’s material and durability makes it easy to clean by taking a power washer to remove any mildew, dirt, or other stuck on debris.
+To avoid this, trim shrubbery and trees away from the material, so it doesn’t cause damage over time.
+Vinyl’s material properties and durability make it easy to clean using a power washer to remove any mildew, dirt, or other stuck-on debris.
 (Read some vinyl power washing tips here before you get started).

-Once a year, we recommend taking a bucket of warm water and a TSP substitute or mild detergent and scrubbing the surface for some extra TLC.
-You’ll likely want a long-handled, soft-bristle brush that easily extends to reach tough areas.
-After scrubbing, rinse your siding with clean water to remove any excess suds.
-Before starting this process, cover any surrounding shrubbery with tarps to avoid damage to your plants.
+Once a year, we recommend taking a bucket of warm water with mild detergent and scrubbing the surface for some extra TLC.
+You’ll likely want a long-handled, soft-bristle brush that extends for hard-to-reach areas.
+After cleaning, be sure to rinse your siding with clean water to remove any excess chemicals.
+Before starting this process, cover any surrounding shrubbery with tarps to avoid damaging your plants.

 If you notice any cracks or punctures, call a reputable local siding contractor to perform an inspection and put together a repair estimate for you.
-Since vinyl siding is installed in panels, it’s easy to replace a few sections rather than paying for an entire siding replacement.
-If you’re in Charlotte and need siding repair, call Signature Exteriors at (704) 729-4898 to schedule a free siding inspection that includes a no-obligation estimate for siding repairs.
+A vinyl siding system consists of many overlapping panels of vinyl material.
+Repairs to vinyl siding are typically performed by replacing the individual damaged siding panels.
+Depending on the age of the system, the repaired area may have a different appearance even if an identical material is installed.
+If you’re in Charlotte and need siding repairs, call Signature Exteriors at (704) 729-4898 to schedule a free siding inspection that includes a no-obligation estimate for siding repairs.

 Fiber Cement Siding Maintenance

-Often called “Hardiplank” or “Hardie board” siding, fiber cement siding is formed using wood pulp with cement.
-As a result, the fiber cement planks mimic the look of traditional wood siding.
-The material is more durable than traditional wood siding and stucco and is fire-resistant and resists insects and rot.
-Similar to vinyl siding, fiber cement siding withstands damage from storms and is best known for its durability.
+Often called “Hardiplank” or “Hardie board” siding, fiber cement siding is made of cellulose reinforced with cement.
+As a result of manufacturing techniques, the fiber cement planks mimic the look of traditional wood siding.
+The material is more durable than traditional wood siding and stucco, is fire-resistant, and resists insects and rot.
+Like vinyl siding, fiber cement siding withstands damage from storms and is best known for its durability.

 Fiber cement maintenance tips: Fiber cement is a great siding choice, but it isn’t perfect.
 One of the cons of fiber cement siding is its need for maintenance such as painting and re-caulking.
-You should inspect the caulk around your siding annually and check for any gaps or cracks that may need to be repaired.
-Ensure that your gutters and downspouts are in good working condition as the excess moisture from faulty gutter systems can wreak havoc on a healthy siding system.
-It’s also important to keep fiber cement siding clean to avoid any mold or mildew growth.
-Depending on the finish on your fiber cement, rent a power washer from your local home improvement store to remove any dirt, dust, mold, and mildew.
+You should inspect the caulk around your siding annually and check for any gaps or cracks that may need to be re-sealed.
+Ensure that your gutters and downspouts are in good working condition as the excess moisture from faulty gutter systems can wreak havoc on an otherwise healthy siding system.
+It’s also vital to keep fiber cement siding clean to avoid mold or mildew growth.
+Depending on the finish of your fiber cement, rent a power washer from your local home improvement store to remove any dirt, dust, mold, and mildew.

-Stucco is a natural material that consists of aggregate, a binder, and water.
-It’s a cement-based substance that is applied wet and hardens when it dries to provide a very sturdy coating for both interior and exterior surfaces.
-There are two different types of stucco siding, one coat and three coats, each of which is similar other than their base coats.
-Stucco has a final layer, a finish coat, that is usually colored with a cement-based or acrylic finish.
-For more information on the different types of stucco, take a look here.
-Stucco is a very durable material, offering homeowners lifespans of 50-80 years.
-Annually, stucco also requires the lowest maintenance cost compared to other siding materials.
+Stucco is a cladding material that consists of aggregate, a binder, and water.
+It’s a cement-based substance that is applied wet and hardens when it dries to provide a sturdy coating for interior and exterior surfaces.
+The two most common types of stucco systems are a 3-layer metal mesh system and EIFS systems.
+Stucco has a final layer, a finish coat, of a pigmented cement product, while EIFS system exterior coats are more commonly a pigmented acrylic material.
+For more information on stucco, take a look here.
+Stucco is a durable material, offering homeowners a 50-80 year of lifespan.
+Annually, stucco requires the lowest maintenance cost compared to other siding materials.

 Wood Siding Maintenance

 Many other siding options mimic the look of wood because, aesthetically, wood siding is a timeless and classic option.
-Wood siding comes in a variety of different types and styles which makes it versatile to most areas.
-Often cedar or redwood since they’re decay-resistant, wood siding comes in many different styles such as hand-cut shakes, shingles, clapboard, or solid wood.
-Wood siding is readily available and easy to install and easily replaceable in case of any damage.
-Being easy to paint and easy to stain, it’s easy to achieve versatile looks to achieve any aesthetic goals for your property.
-Wood siding does require maintenance to keep it looking fresh and to avoid any moisture build-up on your home.
+Wood siding comes in various types and styles, allowing its use in many purposes and climatic zones.
+Often made of cedar or redwood, since they’re decay-resistant, wood siding comes in many different styles, such as hand-cut shakes, shingles, clapboard, or solid wood.
+Wood siding is readily available, easy to install, and easily replaceable in case of any damage.
+Being easy to paint and easy to stain, it’s easy to achieve any aesthetic goals for your property.
+Wood siding requires maintenance to keep it looking fresh and avoid any moisture build-up on your home.

-Wood siding maintenance: Insects and water damage are the two largest drawbacks of wood siding and to avoid those, wood siding must be regularly maintained.
-Without regular maintenance there is a high chance of rot and warping.
-Termites and ants love wood siding and without proper maintenance and repair, can cause costly damage to the structural integrity of your home.
-Wood siding must be sealed with paint, stain, or sealer to prevent deterioration.
-We recommend re-painting or staining every 5 years.
-Similarly to other siding options, wood siding can be cleaned using soapy water and a soft-bristled brush.
+Insects and water damage are the most considerable drawbacks of wood siding.
+Regular maintenance is a necessity to avoid those kinds of damage.
+Without regular maintenance, there is a high chance of rot and warping.
+Termites and ants love wood siding and, without proper maintenance and repair, can cause costly damage to the structural integrity of your home.
+To prevent deterioration, you must regularly seal wood siding with paint, stain, or sealer.
+We recommend re-painting or staining every five years.
+Like other siding options, wood siding can be cleaned using soapy water and a soft-bristled brush.
 Perform a siding inspection (or call a local contractor to assist) to re-caulk problem-prone areas or replace damaged or worn planks of siding.